•

 MEDICATION IN SCHOOL

-If your child requires medication during school hours, please contact me and I will assist you to acquire the necessary forms which need to be completed annually by your licensed medical provider and yourself.
+If your child requires medication during school hours, please contact the school nurse office.
+School Nurse will assist you to acquire the necessary forms which need to be completed annually by your licensed medical provider and yourself.
 The forms are available on the District Nurse Web Page.
 Due to state regulations, no medications can be administered in school without an order from a licensed medical provider.
-Please do not send medications to school without an accompanying medical order.
+Please do not send medications to school without an accompanying medical order, as this medication cannot be administered.

 HANDWASHING IS THE KEY ACTIVITY

 By far, the most important surface to clean is the surface of your hands!
-Hand hygiene is the biggest, simplest, cheapest step you can take to protect yourself from coronavirus, and most any respiratory viral illness!
+Hand hygiene is the biggest, simplest, cheapest step you can take to protect yourself from communicable respiratory and viral illnesses.
 But it only works if you do it, properly and consistently, before eating or touching your face, or after touching high-touch public surfaces such as doorknobs.
 As for the phone—yes, that is the highest-yield surface in the house to keep clean, because we touch our phones so often.
 The rest of the house is a much lower priority to clean, so long as we are careful to clean our hands when we come home!”

 — Paul Pottinger, MD Professor of Medicine, Division of Allergy & Infectious Diseases, University of Washington School of Medicine